lnls-sirius/docker-machine-applications/README.md

 ## Services

 All FAC services were implemented in two partition sets of stack services: a _highstack_ set and a _lowstack_ set.
-_highstack_ set is composed of stack services gathered in larger groups. for example, BO power supply IOCs are grouped as a single stack service in the _highstack_ set called *facs-bo-ps*, whereas in the _lowstack_ these IOCs are implemented with many service stacks, *facs-bo-ps-dips*, *facs-bo-ps-quads*, and so on.
+_highstack_ set is composed of stack services gathered in larger IOC groups. for example, BO power supply IOCs are grouped as a single stack service in the _highstack_ set called *facs-bo-ps*, whereas in the _lowstack_ set these IOCs are implemented with many service stacks, *facs-bo-ps-dips*, *facs-bo-ps-quads*, and so on.

-For all stack services, either of _highstack_ or _lowstack_ type, there is Makefile target for stopping the servie stack and another one for starting it.
+For all stack services, either of _highstack_ or _lowstack_ type, there are Makefile targets for stopping service stacks and another one for starting them.

-It is important to use different tags when building docker images in order to avoid unintended use of out-of-date images.
-Different tags also allow for restoring previously used images.

 ## Image tags